yuniye/yuniye/README.md

 To start using Yuniye, follow the instructions below:

-1. **Installation**: Download the latest release of Yuniye for your operating system from the [our GitHub Release Page](https://github.com/yuniye/yuniye/releases).
+1. **Installation**: Download the latest release of Yuniye for your operating system from [our GitHub Releases](https://github.com/yuniye/yuniye/releases).

 2. **Hello, World!**: Write your first Yuniye program by creating a new file, `hello.yy`, and entering the following code: